tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: 'git push" to push updates to origin (GitHub)
 	- DONE: confirm new branch on GitHub is now ahead of master

-- INPROC: start automated / unit testing
+- DONE: start automated / unit testing
 	- DONE: ask q how to get started with unit testing
 	- DONE: q created test directory and initial tests
 		- FINDING: to run tests: python3 -m unittest tests.test_item_class -v